adamjst/adamjst/README.md

 A bit about me.
-- Data Scientist
+- Data Scientist and GIS Practitioner
-- Currently using R
+- Domain knowledge: migration and sports
 - Email me at asawyer dot asj at gmail.com
 - Samples of my work can be found at adamjsawyer.com/about